CompTIA Certification Guide

 CompTIA IT Fundamentals+

-Beginners with a basic awareness of PC operation and compatibility and experience with technology topics such as hardware basics, software installation, security risks and prevention, and basic networking will benefit from CompTIA IT Fundamentals+.
+Beginners with a basic understanding of PC operation and compatibility, as well as experience with technology topics such as hardware basics, software installation, security risks and prevention, and basic networking, will benefit from CompTIA IT Fundamentals+.
 It's also an excellent career planning or development tool for people starting in IT or those looking to shift careers.
 To obtain the certificate, you must pass a single exam.

 CompTIA A+